taocpp/PEGTL/doc/Parse-Tree.md

 You can transform `n` in almost any way you can imagine, the [`parse_tree.cpp`](https://github.com/taocpp/PEGTL/blob/master/src/example/pegtl/parse_tree.cpp)-example shows two techniques for marking nodes as "content-less" and for actual transformations of the parse tree into an AST.

-There is another option not shown in the example: You can call `n.reset()` before returning from `transform()`, this will prevent the node from being added to its parent.
+There is another option not shown in the example: You can call `n.reset()` before returning from `transform()`.
+This prevents the node from being added to its parent.
 It removes the node (as well as all of its children) from the generated parse tree.

 ## `tao::pegtl::parse_tree::node`